carolineweldon/iris-dataset/README.md

 Results
-The Setosa species low petal lengths when compared to the other species.
+The Setosa species has low petal lengths when compared to the other species.
 This low petal length explains why there was a negative skew when looking at petal length on boxplot graph.
 The Setosa flowers also tend to have larger sepal widths when compared to the other flowers.
 On the other hand, Versicolor and Virginica tend to have similar measurements when compared to each other.
 However, the
 Versicolor flowers tend to have smaller petal lengths and widths than the Virginica flowers.
 Overall, the measurement that seems to be most unique amongth the flowers are their petal lengths.